Nielswps/www.ecdar.net/content/architecture.md

  * Readability

 ## [Reveaal](https://github.com/Ecdar/Reveaal)

 The intention of the Reveaal engine is to get a verification engine that is fast and parallelizable.
 Both over multiple cores, but also in the long run over multiple machines.
-The design goals for Reveaal is
+The design goals for Reveaal are

  * Correctness
  * Speed